Oahu Hawaii Travel Guide / Everything You Need to Know

 Being the popular vacation destination that it is, Oahu has a diverse range of options when it comes to accommodation.
 Something a bit unique to the island is that there aren’t many hotel and resort options outside of Honolulu.

-Smaller towns like the North Shore and Kailua have kept large hotels at bay to keep a tab on mass tourism and protect the areas from towering buildings interrupting the skyline (ahem, like Waikiki).
-So while there are lots of hotels and resorts in Honolulu (and some on the southwest side), on the rest of the island your options are vacation rentals or a few resorts like Turtle Bay Resort on the North Shore.
+Smaller towns like Haleiwa and Kailua have kept large hotels at bay in order to protect the areas from towering skylines (as you will find in Waikiki).
+While there are lots of hotels and resorts in Honolulu (and some on the southwest side), on the rest of the island, the best options are vacation rentals and the occasional resort like Turtle Bay on the North Shore.

-There used to be many vacation rental options on Oahu, but due to some recent strict short-term rental laws, many short-term rentals are no longer available so there is high demand with limited options.
+There used to be many vacation rental options on Oahu, but, due to some recent, strict rental laws, many short-term rentals are no longer available.
+Thus, there is relatively high demand with limited options.
 Because many places will book out, we recommend booking your reservation as soon as possible for the best options.

 In the luxury realm there are plenty of super-luxe hotels to choose from on Oahu.
 As we mentioned, most large resorts are in Honolulu, but there are a few in other parts of the island as well, including on the southwest side of the island (Ko Olina area).
 Most hotels and resorts in Oahu add a hefty tax, plus a nightly resort fee, so keep that in mind when looking at pricing.

-If you want to stay in the middle of the action and tourism hub, stay in Honolulu or Waikiki.
-If you prefer closer access to more secluded beaches and areas of the island, we highly recommend renting a vacation rental on the North Shore (between Sept and April if you surf), or if you don’t surf, around Lanikai and Kailua is a beautiful area as well.
+If you want to stay in the middle of the action, opt for Honolulu or Waikiki.
+If you prefer closer access to more secluded beaches and areas of the island, we highly recommend a vacation rental on the North Shore (particularly between September and April if you are looking for surf.)

 At Lush Palm, we specialize in bespoke luxury surf trips to Oahu, tailored to your surf level and preferences.
-Enjoy a 5-star surf vacation with insider surf intel, the best local surf coaches, stunning oceanfront villas, talented private chefs, surf photography, and more.
-We’ve vetted and curated the crème de la crème on the North Shore of Oahu and bring everything together to create dream surf getaways.
+Enjoy a five-star surf vacation with insider surf intel, the best local surf coaches, stunning oceanfront villas, talented private chefs, surf photography, and more.
+We’ve vetted and curated the best that the North Shore of Oahu has to offer and brought everything together to create dream surf getaways.
 Get in touch here to start planning your trip.

-Below is just a few of the many stunning properties we have available for your surf vacation in Oahu.
+Below are just a few of the many stunning properties we have available for your surf vacation in Oahu.
 We hand-pick properties based on design, amenities, and proximity to surf breaks.

 Oahu Hawaii / Turtle Bay Resort